 Since this process can seem a bit complicated, we are breaking it down to clarify what Veterans should be aware of.

 How can a retired Veteran qualify for CRDP?

-You would need to meet the following qualifications:
+To be eligible, you need to meet the following qualifications:

 - You are a regular retiree with a VA disability rating of 50 percent or greater.

 - You are a reserve retiree with 20 qualifying years of service, who has a VA disability rating of 50 percent or greater and who has reached retirement age.
-(In most cases, the retirement age for reservists is 60, but certain reserve retirees may be eligible before they turn 60.
-If you are a member of the Ready Reserve, your retirement age can be reduced below age 60 by three months for every 90 days of active service you have performed during a fiscal year.)
+In most cases, the retirement age for reservists is 60, but certain reserve retirees may be eligible before they turn 60.
+If you are a member of the Ready Reserve, your retirement age can be reduced below age 60 by three months for every 90 days of active service you have performed during a fiscal year.

 - You are retired under Temporary Early Retirement Act (TERA) and have a VA disability rating of 50 percent or greater.

 - You are a disability retiree who earned entitlement to retired pay under any provision of law other than solely by disability, and you have a VA disability rating of 50 percent or greater.
 You might become eligible for CRDP at the time you would have become eligible for retired pay.